enso-org/ide/docs/connections.md

 Example:
 ```
 »Some« «value» = »get_opt«
+tail…
 ```

 will be desugared into:

 ```
-«value» = case »get_opt« of
+»get_opt« >>= case of
-  »Some« b -> b
+    »Some« «value» -> tail…
     _              -> error
 ```

 Therefore, only `value` will be introduced into the parent scope. `Some` and `get_opt` must be defined, the former being an atom with at least single field.
+"At least", because language allows omitting ignored trailing fields of the constructor. i.e. matching `Some` is the same as matching `Some _`.

 Using operators in the infix position will also attempt to pattern match its operands.
 For example:
 ```
 «x»,«y» = »get_position«
 ```

-TODO Describe what it gets desugared to when there is more than one variable name introduced?
-Now it is inconsistent, if we say that only canonical form of assignment is `variable_name = value`.

 ### Extensions methods
 If the application target uses accessor operator `.`, e.g. `Int.add`, the last